Forced Orgasm

 The forensic homonym

 The same phrase carries a second, entirely separate meaning outside kink.
 In forensic and clinical contexts it refers to the involuntary orgasm a person may experience during a non-consensual assault.
-The landmark review by Levin & van Berlo (2004), published in the Journal of Clinical Forensic Medicine, examined whether forced or non-consensual stimulation can produce arousal or orgasm and concluded that it can (a purely reflexive response that, the authors stress, in no way indicates that the subject consented to or desired the act.
-This finding directly rebuts the "rape myth" that physiological arousal proves consent.
-The two senses of "forced orgasm") a negotiated kink and an assault outcome, share only a name and must never be conflated.
+The landmark review by Levin & van Berlo (2004), published in the Journal of Clinical Forensic Medicine, examined whether forced or non-consensual stimulation can produce arousal or orgasm.
+It concluded that this can happen: a purely reflexive response that, the authors stress, in no way indicates the subject consented to or desired the act.
+The finding directly rebuts the "rape myth" that physiological arousal proves consent.
+The two senses of "forced orgasm," a negotiated kink and an assault outcome, share only a name and must never be conflated.

 In practice

-The receiving partner is usually restrained or told to stay still while a dominant partner sustains stimulation (often with hands, mouth, or a powerful vibrating wand) continuing past the first climax into overstimulation.
+The receiving partner is usually restrained or told to stay still while a dominant partner sustains stimulation (often with hands, mouth, or a powerful vibrating wand), continuing past the first climax into overstimulation.
 Repeated orgasms can become intensely sensitive or uncomfortable, which is precisely the point for those who enjoy the overwhelmed, no-control sensation.
-The practice is closely tied to bondage and frequently to degradation or service dynamics, and is always framed by negotiated limits, a safeword and a clear power-exchange agreement.
+As sexologists explain in a clinical overview at Healthline, the practice depends on the same negotiation, safeword and pain-scale check-ins as any other intense scene.
+It is closely tied to bondage and frequently to degradation or service dynamics, and is always framed by negotiated limits, a safeword and a clear power-exchange agreement.

 Psychology